thomasrobiglio/thomasrobiglio.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: International masters. program in Physics of Complex Systems
+subtitle: National masters. program in Physics of Complex Systems

 profile:
   align: right